atpug22/TODO/README.md

 # TODO
 >By Aryaman Gupta

-This a TODO Javascript application to easily manage and complete your dailt tasks.
+This a TODO Javascript application to easily manage and complete your daily tasks.